danielbereza50/courseProjects/README.md

 Full Stack Engineer (MAMP) - WordPress
 - The entire WP Install can be accessed through the theme's folder for that specific website
-- For a particular Plugin or Widget build - a directory will be specified
+- For a particular Plugin or Widget build - a directory will be specified in that folder

 1. Contract Work I did: